sisodiya2421/pinger/README.md

 We can use this action to keep your Heroku Free app active by setting up a time interval of 20-29 minutes to ping at your app.
 Heroku Free dyno goes to sleep mode if it receives no web traffic in a 30-minute period.

 There are many other use cases.
-Use your creativity to explore more :smiley:
+Use your creativity to explore more :beers: